GetUSB.info Logo

 Note: The /q command deletes the file table and root directory of the previously formatted flash drive but does not perform a full sector scan for bad areas.
 This highlights the problem mentioned earlier: UDF lacks robust filesystem check tools, making it a risky choice for USB flash drives.

-Continue Reading No Comments
+Continue Reading

 Remote access to USB security keys

-If you are an avid user of USB security dongles, you might know how challenging it may be to get remote access to these devices.
-To simplify this task, Electronic Team, Inc. has developed a dedicated software solution capable of sharing USB protection dongles over the network.
+If you are an avid user of USB security dongles, you might know how challenging it can be to get remote access to these devices.
+To simplify this task, Electronic Team, Inc. has developed a dedicated software solution capable of sharing USB protection dongles over a network.

 Donglify is a lightweight desktop application that allows connecting USB hardware keys to remote computers over the Internet and LAN.
-The software uses the 2048-bit SSL encryption to secure your connections, so you don’t need to worry that your sensitive data will be intercepted or lost.
+The software uses 2048-bit SSL encryption to secure your connections, so you don’t need to worry that your sensitive data will be intercepted or lost.

 One of the nicest things about Donglify is that it can redirect one USB dongle to several remote PCs simultaneously.
-In order to make a USB hardware key available for use on multiple computers, you can just connect the device to your local PC and share it over the network with nothing more than a couple of clicks.
-This option, currently, works with HASP HL Pro, Sentinel HL Pro, SafeNet eToken 5110, and CodeMeter CmStick security keys.
+In order to make a USB hardware key available for use on multiple computers, you can connect the device to your local PC and share it over the network with nothing more than a couple of clicks.
+This option currently works with HASP HL Pro, Sentinel HL Pro, SafeNet eToken 5110, and CodeMeter CmStick security keys.

-USB hardware keys of other types can also be shared over the Internet but you’ll be able to access them from one remote machine at a time.
+USB hardware keys of other types can also be shared over the Internet, but you’ll only be able to access them from one remote machine at a time.

 Donglify is available by subscription and comes with a 30-day free trial.
 When the trial period is over, you can continue using the service for $19.99 a month.

-Continue Reading No Comments
+Continue Reading

 Change USB Connection Sound, #Easy